Cheaper ways to travel by bus

 Conclusion

-At the end of the day either the Franchise or the Enhanced Partnership model should improve bus services in the area.
+At the end of the day either the Franchise or the current Enhanced Partnership model will improve bus services in the area.
+David Everson Eastbourne ECO Action Network Jan 2025

 Transport/ Planning Integration